 A good friend of mine and I were talking the other day and he asked me if I had ever heard of Bitcoins.
-Never having read or seen anything about this type of currency before, I was amazed to hear that this was a potential online currency system and it was gaining serious traction.
-Once our conversation ended, I took to the net and ready up as much as I could about Bitcoin.org, it’s algorithm and how it functions.
+Never having read or seen anything about them before, I was amazed to hear that this was a potential online currency system and how it was gaining serious traction.
+Once our conversation ended, I took to the net and read up as much as I could about Bitcoin.org, its algorithm, and how it functions.
 According to my analysis, Bitcoins are NOT a scam.

 What are Bitcoins?

-I wish I could sit down and explain to you step by step on how to mine Bitcoins, but that’s simply not going to happen.
+I wish I could sit down and explain to you step-by-step how to mine Bitcoins, but that’s simply not going to happen.
 Instead, allow me to provide a brief synopsis on how Bitcoins are mined straight from Bitcoin.

 New coins are generated by a network node each time it finds the solution to a certain mathematical problem (i.e. creates a new block), which is difficult to perform and can demonstrate a proof of work.
 A proof of work is a piece of data which was difficult (costly, time-consuming) to produce so as to satisfy certain requirements.
 It must be trivial to check whether data satisfies said requirements.
 Producing a proof of work can be a random process with low probability, so that a lot of trial and error is required on average before a valid proof of work is generated.

 How many Bitcoins are there?